 - To attend your graduation.
 Please read the information about returning to the UK to attend your graduation

-- If you are repeating some or all of your course as an ‘Exam Attendance only’ student (which means you do not need to attend any classes but need to sit an exam or hand in assignments)
+- If you are repeating some or all of your course as an ‘Exam Attendance only’ student (which means you do not need to attend any classes but only need to sit an exam or hand in assignments)

 - If you have, or will, exceed the 5-year cap on study (for degree level study only)

 - If you do not meet the requirements for academic progression